NP-Robotics/disinfection-robot/README.md

 ### Start the project...

-Concurrently is used to start all three commands at once
+Concurrently is used to start all the necessary commands at once

 Simply cd into the project root folder and `yarn start`